-ClickerExpo 2019, in Portland & Washington DC, features 6 simultaneous dog and animal training courses during almost every time slot throughout 3 days—for a total of more than 75 choices!
+ClickerExpo 2020, in Seattle & Louisville, features 6 simultaneous dog and animal training courses during almost every time slot throughout 3 days—for a total of more than 75 choices!

 There are courses available for every experience level and nearly every area of interest.
 This guide will help you navigate your choices and make the most of your ClickerExpo experience.
 You do not need to reserve a seat for most courses, so you can register without knowing your full schedule.

 Follow these easy steps to make the right course choices!

 1. Define Your Interests